Katie Schenk - October 22, 2019

 You can wait for the last minute of course, but that will cost you one way or another.
 And, no matter how long you take to get going, that essay simply won’t write itself.

-© Prodigy Finance Limited 2007 - 2017.
+© Prodigy Finance Limited 2007 - 2021.
 All Rights Reserved.
 Prodigy Finance Limited is incorporated in the United Kingdom (Company Number 05912562) with its registered address at Palladium House 1-4 Argyll Street, London, W1F 7LD and registered with the Office of the Information Commissioner (Reg.
 No. Z9851854).
 Prodigy Finance is authorised and regulated by the Financial Conduct Authority (firm registration number 709641) for certain consumer credit activities and for investment activities for investors who have agreed to its terms.
-Prodigy Finance loans are offered to eligible borrowers who are studying outside of their country of residence and the loans are governed by English law.
+Prodigy Finance loans are offered to eligible borrowers and these loans are governed by English law.